Africa Roundup: Kenya’s BRCK acquires EveryLayer, Nigeria’s TeamApt eyes global expansion

 The company recently received its license from the Nigerian Central Bank to operate as a payment switch in the country.

-On new markets, TeamApt is looking to Canada and Europe with a specific expansion announcement expected by fourth quarter 2019, according to Eniolorunda
+On new markets, TeamApt is looking to Canada and Europe with a specific expansion announcement expected by fourth quarter 2019, according to Eniolorunda.

 TeamApt’s CEO is open about the company’s future intent to list.
 “The project code name for the recent funding was NASDAQ.
 We’re clear about becoming a public company,” said Eniolorunda.